Frequently Asked Questions (FAQs)

 Q7.
 What are my options if my modification request was denied and I cannot afford my payments?

 A7.
 Transitioning into affordable housing with the help of a short sale can be an alternative to foreclosure.
 Even if you owe more than your home is worth, short selling your property may be an option.
 The first step is to contact an experienced realtor in order to list the property for sale.
-Second, submit a Borrower Response Package along with the appropriate documents to us for a short sale review.
+Second, submit a Mortgage Assistance Application along with the appropriate documents to us for a short sale review.
 An additional option is to request a deed-in-lieu or a mortgage release.
 Both options allow homeowners facing foreclosure opportunities to relieve themselves from the mortgage obligation.

 Q8.
 What happens if I let my home go into foreclosure?